freenas/freenas-docs/userguide/account.rst

 Accounts
 ========

+:menuselection:`Accounts`
-The Accounts Configuration section of the |web-ui| describes how to manually create and manage users and groups.
+is used to manage users and groups.
 This section contains these entries:

 * :ref:`Groups`: used to manage UNIX-style groups on the %brand% system.